sysu-yunz/fund-minitor/README.md

 ### heroku

 A telegram bot that provide global stock market index and crypto price.

 Using webhook deployed on vercel.com and local dev with telegram polling mode.

-## fund
+## Fund

 Fund data source from http://api.fund.eastmoney.com
-## stock
+## Stock

 Stock data source from xueqiu.com